 I had zero expectations.
 Good thing that I expected nothing as these two years exceeded any expectations I would have had.

 Becoming more comfortable- Interestingly, by going out of my comfort zone to blog, I’ve become more comfortable with myself.
 I think taking pictures made me more aware of what works for me and what doesn’t.
+Like I mentioned in my post regarding how I started shopping for my size here.
 I don’t go buying clothes in hopes that I will “fit in” to them after losing weight.
 I just get the size that works for me and take it from there.
 Let me tell you, life is so much easier when I get dressed in the morning as a result!
 Blogging also introduced me to a new community.

 A Community of Positive & Diverse Women- I have met so many positive women through blogging.
 What I have loved most is that these women are of all ages and body types.
 Women who are showing up as they are and being seen!
 A love for fashion doesn’t have an age or size.
 Brands are taking notice of this.
 So good!